Heber–Overgaard, Arizona: 20th century

-On February 1, 1971, the local Sheriff's Posse formed a committee to promote the construction of a Fire Department for the Heber–Overgaard area.
-By March of the same year, land was secured for the location of the new Fire Department.
-In February 1972, the Sheriff Posse disbanded because some members had moved out of the area.
-In early 1973, the newly formed American Legion Post 86 took over the task of forming a Fire Department and Fire District for the area.
-They were able to obtain the signatures necessary to have an election called to form a Fire District.
-A petition was put together and used to propose the formation of a Fire District to the County Board of Supervisors.
-The American Legion put up the necessary funds to have an election.
+On February 1, 1971, the local sheriff's posse formed a committee to promote the construction of a Fire Department for the Heber–Overgaard area.
+By March, land was secured for the location of the new fire department.
+In February 1972, the posse disbanded because some members had moved out of the area.
+In early 1973, the newly formed American Legion Post 86 took over the task of forming a fire department and fire district for the area.
+They obtained the signatures necessary to call an election to form a fire district.
+A petition was used to propose the formation of a fire district to the County Board of Supervisors.
+The American Legion put up the funds for an election.
 On June 4, 1973, by unanimous vote, the Heber–Overgaard Fire District was established.
 It had an area of 102 square miles.
-On June 14, Ivan Wilson was elected as the first Fire Chief of the new District and Larry Rhodes as the Secretary-Treasurer.
-Walt Downs and John Shaffery Sr. were the first two men to sign up as Firefighters.
+On June 14, Ivan Wilson was elected as the first fire chief of the new district, and Larry Rhodes was the secretary-treasurer.
+Walt Downs and John Shaffery Sr. were the first to sign up as firefighters.

 The first Fourth of July parade was held in 1976.
-Since its inaugural year, the parade has become one of Heber's most popular ways to celebrate independence day, drawing crowds upwards of 20,000.
+The parade has become one of Heber's most popular ways to celebrate Independence Day, drawing crowds upwards of 20,000.
 In recent years, the parade and fireworks displays have been moved to the weekend nearest the 4th of July as a convenience to non-locals.